GLOBAL MARKETS-Asian stocks rally sputters as China pulls back, higher U.S. yields weigh

 By Stella Qiu

-SYDNEY, March 2 (Reuters) - A rally in Asian shares sputtered on Thursday, pressured by a pullback in Chinese stocks and higher U.S. yields amid fears that global central banks would keep raising interest rates to combat sticky inflation.
+SYDNEY, March 2 (Reuters) - A rally in Asian shares sputtered on Thursday, pressured by a pullback in Chinese stocks and higher U.S. yields amid fears the Federal Reserve will keep raising interest rates to combat sticky inflation.

+European markets are likely to open flat, with pan-region Euro Stoxx 50 futures STXEc1 largely unchanged, as caution set in ahead of the release of European inflation data for February.

+Median forecasts are for an annual figure of 8.2%, but risks are on the upside following surprises from France, Spain and Germany.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS lost 0.3%, reversing some of the 2.1% gain in the previous session - the index's best day in two months.
-Japan's Nikkei .N225, on the other hand, eased 0.2%.
+In Asia, MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS lost 0.4%, unwinding some of the 2.1% gain in the previous session - the index's best day in two months.
+Japan's Nikkei .N225 was largely flat.

-Hong Kong's Hang Seng Index .HSI retreated 1.0%, after registering the biggest daily gain of 4.2% in nearly three months the previous day, buoyed by unexpectedly robust readings from China PMI surveys.
+Hong Kong's Hang Seng Index .HSI retreated 0.8%, after registering its biggest daily gain in nearly three months on Wednesday when it jumped 4.2% on the back of unexpectedly robust readings from China PMI surveys.

 "Financial markets are caught between the two narratives of a softer landing, helped by China's reopening, and sticky inflation keeping policy rates higher for longer," said Chris Turner, global head of markets at ING.